Registered tax preparers California Tax Education Council (CTEC)

 - Specified banking or trust officials

-Preparing a tax return includes entering tax data into a computer.
+Preparing a tax return includes inputting of tax data into a computer.

 How to become a registered tax preparer